Remote Work Options with your SkyScan System or Lab Outsourcing

 Outsourcing laboratory operations during shutdowns:

 Micro Photonics operates a fully equipped micro-CT imaging and analysis laboratory from our offices in Allentown, PA.
-While observing current federal and state guidelines related to social distancing to prevent community transmission of the COVID19 pandemic virus, our laboratory is still operating on a reduced schedule.

 Project Outsourcing: Micro Photonics is happy to work with anyone who needs to obtain micro-CT images or analysis during the indefinite restrictions we are facing as a community.